Sarah Sands: Career

 In April 2006, Sands was appointed consultant editor on the Daily Mail.

 In February 2008 she was appointed editor-in-chief of the UK edition of Reader's Digest.
 In February 2009 it was announced that she would be taking up the role of deputy editor on London Evening Standard.
 She became editor of the London Evening Standard following Geordie Greig's departure for The Mail on Sunday in March 2012.

 In January 2017, she was appointed editor of the BBC Radio 4 Today programme and took up her appointment later in the year.
 Sands resigned from the post in late January 2020, the day after major cuts to BBC News were announced.

+As an editor and columnist, Sands concentrated on politics and current affairs, and was known for her pursuit of stories and sense of mischief but in later years became more interested in nature and faith and now writes a diary for the Church Times.

-Sands is the Deputy Chair of the British Council, was Chair of the Gender Equality Advisory Council for G7 for 2021 and is on the council for 2022.
-She is a Trustee of the Science Museum, Partner at Hawthorn Advisors and Board Member of Channel 4 and the Berkeley Group.
-She is an ambassador for Global Partnership for Education, an Associate at the IWM and former Trustee of Index on Censorship.
+Sands was the Chair of the G7 gender equality advisory council in 2021 and was invited back to sit on the council in 2022, 2023 and 2024.
+She was the former Deputy Chair of the British Council and acting Chair in 2023.
+She is a Trustee of the British Pilgrimage Trust, On The Record memorial for journalists killed in conflict zones, the Science Museum, Bletchley Park and John Innes Centre research institute in Norwich and sits on the board of the Berkeley Group and Channel 4.
+She is a Partner at Hawthorn Advisors and on the board of Walpole.
+She is an ambassador for Global Partnership for Education, an Associate at the IWM, former Trustee of Index on Censorship and co-founded the Braemar Summit in 2021.

-Sands is an honorary fellow of Goldsmiths College, University of London, Lucy Cavendish College Cambridge and a visiting fellow to the Reuters Institute.
-She has written four novels: her most recent book is The Interior Silence: 10 Lessons from Monastic Life (2021).
+Sands is an honorary fellow of Goldsmiths, University of London, Lucy Cavendish College, Cambridge and a visiting fellow to the Reuters Institute.
+She has written four novels: her most recent books are Constellations and Consolations (2024), The Hedgehog Diaries (2023), Search of the Queen of Sheba (2022) and The Interior Silence: 10 Lessons from Monastic Life (2021).